 - Crystal Ski

 Do it yourself

 This is a popular option when a group of friends and family travel together.
 Sharing a nanny means you have that extra help on the plane, through the airport and with the transfers, as well as in resort and in the evenings.
 They can work to your agreed schedule.

 How does it work?

-My Travelling Nanny is one such specialist company.
+There are several specialist travel nanny companies.
 The family pays all the travel, accommodation and meals costs for the nanny.
-The cost for a week is from £325-£670 per week depending on how many hours and evenings you require the nanny service for.
+The cost for a week varies depending on how many hours and evenings you require the nanny service for.

 Alternatively, if you are fortunate to have an extended family who like travelling and caring for your off-spring then rope-in the grandparents, aunties and uncles.

 Different countries and regions have varying age limits for creche, kindergarten and ski school so if you shop around you will find someone who can care for your children, no matter what their age.